-So you’d like to join my membership community The Soulful PR Studio.
+So you’d like to join my membership community the Love Marketing Membership.
 You know it would be great for your business.
 Trouble is, it feels out of your budget right now.

 If this sounds like you, the first thing you need to is reframe the problem.
 Instead of saying ‘I can’t afford it’ ask yourself ‘what could I do to make it affordable?’

-With that in mind, here’s ten ideas to help you raise the funds to join my Soulful PR Studio – ideas several business owners have already used to fund my live events, courses and coaching.
+With that in mind, here’s ten ideas to help you raise the funds to join my Love Marketing Membership - ideas several business owners have already used to fund my live events, courses and coaching.

 1. Get in early